genouest/biomaj-ftp/README.md

-# Status

-In development

 # Biomaj ftp

 Biomaj FTP server to access production banks

-anonymous access is allow with login bank_name and password anonymous.
+anonymous access is allow with login *anonymous* and any fake password.
-Existing users can access server with the bank name and their login and API key as password
+Existing users can access server with the login and API key as password.

-Only public or allowed banks are accessible
+Only public or owned banks are accessible

 # Config